Top 6 AI Video Generators in 2026 (Apr Update)

 4. Pricing is compressing fast

 Kling 3.0 offers 4K video at ~$0.50 per clip.
 Third-party APIs serve Veo 3.1 at $0.06-$0.10/second.
-The $200/month Sora 2 Pro tier is increasingly hard to justify when competitors deliver comparable quality at a fraction of the cost.
+DeeVid AI starts at $10/month for 40 videos.
+Premium tiers are increasingly hard to justify when competitors deliver comparable quality at a fraction of the cost.

 5. End-to-end production is the next category